 - Strengthen responsible sources of capital by expanding SBA loan programs such as the 7(a) Loan Guaranty Program, the 504 Loan Guaranty Program and the Microloan Program.

-- Support measures to collect demographic data from federal loan programs like PPP to ensure agencies and lenders are not discriminatory in their lending practices.
+- Support measures that would require the SBA to collect demographic data from federal loan programs like PPP, the Restaurant Revitalization Fund and Shuttered Venue Operators Grants to ensure agencies and lenders are not discriminatory in their lending practices.
 This must also include allowing the Consumer Financial Protection Bureau (CFPB) to collect small business lending data as mandated under section 1071 of the Dodd-Frank Act.

 - Establish policies that encourage venture capital investment and tax incentives for innovative products created by businesses owned by people of color.

-- Make permanent the New Markets Tax Credit (NMTC), which has helped to attract more than $60 billion in private sector funding to community development financing intermediaries that provide loans to businesses in economically-distressed communities.
+- Pass the New Markets Tax Credit Extension Act of 2021 to make the New Markets Tax Credit (NMTC) permanent.
+NMTC has helped to attract more than $60 billion in private sector funding to community development financing intermediaries that provide loans to businesses in economically distressed communities.

 Strengthen and expand the Affordable Care Act

 Access to affordable healthcare has historically been unequal in communities of color and for their small businesses, which correlates to local disparities.
 Small business owners rely on affordable care for themselves and their employees, but paying exorbitant healthcare costs impedes a business’s success.
-The Affordable Care Act provided greater access to healthcare and spurred entrepreneurship, but recent rollbacks to the law have put small business owners of color at greater risk when it comes to their own health, the health of their business and their employees.
-To ensure that they are operating in a healthy environment we recommend these policies that positively impact small business owners of color:
+The Affordable Care Act provided greater access to healthcare and spurred entrepreneurship, but rollbacks to the law under the prior administration have put small business owners of color at greater risk when it comes to accessing affordable, quality coverage.
+To ensure that they are operating in a healthy environment, we recommend the following policies:

 - Block the extension of short-term, limited duration insurance plans, also known as junk plans.
 These plans are not required to cover essential health benefits and can come with hefty deductibles.

-- Oppose efforts to implement association health plans (AHPs), which would encourage younger, healthier groups to purchase inadequate coverage, thus increasing costs for most of the small group market.
-Group plans may not cover preexisting conditions.
+- Repeal regulations that broadened access to association health plans (AHPs), which would encourage younger, healthier groups to purchase inadequate coverage, thus increasing costs for most of the small group market.

 - Support increased investments in Federally Qualified Health Centers because they provide support for entrepreneurs and their families in underserved areas who can’t access affordable care.

-Support retirement, paid family and medical leave and additional benefits
+Support paid family and medical leave, retirement and additional benefits

 - Pass the FAMILY Act to establish a national program that would provide partial wage replacement for small business employees and the self-employed to access parental leave or to handle serious health conditions for themselves and family members.
 A national program would ensure minority-owned businesses are on a level playing field with larger companies.